 The notes of the arpeggio, are the notes from the minor or major pentatonic scale you should spend more time on while improvising, the longer notes.

 The first step to giving more melody and emotion to your improvised licks and solos is to take control of your phrasing.
 Improvising on guitar isn’t about playing a scale up and down, but creating musical phrases and sentences.

 This will include using long notes at times, rather than a series of never-ending quavers or semiquavers.

-If you want your melody to stand out, those long notes, should be notes from the arpeggio
+If you want your melody to stand out, those long notes, should be notes from the arpeggio.

 4. Learn these two techniques: String bending and vibrato

 Once you get a bit familiar with playing musical sentences rather than playing a senseless litany of notes, it’s time to add some flavor to your guitar improvisations.

-The more techniques you master, the more things you can do in your improvised solos, but I believe these two, can add flavor to your solos more than all other techniques combined.
+The more techniques you master, the more things you can do in your improvised guitar solos, but I believe these two, can add flavor to your solos more than all other techniques combined.